lukaswenzl/RomanxCMB/README.md

 * Calculate observables of a 6x2pt analysis for a set of cosmological and nuisance parameters

-* Create a fiducial datavector with an estimate covariance matrix (gaussian contributions calculated with cosmosis.
+* Create a fiducial datavector and estimate covariance matrix (gaussian contributions calculated with cosmosis.
 For the smaller non-gaussian contributions cosmolike is needed)

 * Create forecast for parameter constraints of the analysis.
-Can use fisher, emcee, polychord, etc. included in cosmosis or use our optimized approach based on bayesfast (included script)
+Can use fisher, emcee, polychord, etc. included in cosmosis or use our optimized approach based on bayesfast (included script TODO)

 This repo contains a range of modules that could be useful for other applications: